stratum/stratum/stratum/docs/setup_guide_barefoot_tofino_onos.md

 :pencil2: The `user:password` for ONOS is `onos:rocks`.

-:pencil2: For easier handling, you can tunnel the ONOS ports to your local machine:
+:pencil2: (Optional) For easier handling, you can tunnel the ONOS ports to your local machine:
 ```
 HOST="THE_SSH_HOST_YOU_STARTED_ONOS_ON"
 for port in 8181 8101 5005 830; do